IPC Audit and Risk Committee Charter 2021-2022

-The Chief Executive Officer of the Information and Privacy Commission NSW (CEO/Information Commissioner) has established the Audit and Risk Committee (Committee) in compliance with the NSW Treasury Policy Internal Audit and Risk Management Policy for the NSW Public Sector (TPP15-03).
+The Chief Executive Officer/Information Commissioner (CEO) of the Information and Privacy Commission NSW (IPC) has established the Audit and Risk Committee (the Committee) in compliance with the Internal Audit and Risk Management Policy for the General Government Sector (TPP20-08).

 This charter sets out the Committee’s objectives, authority, composition and tenure, roles and responsibilities, reporting and administrative arrangements.

-The objective of the Committee is to provide advice and independent assistance to the Chief Executive Officer by monitoring, reviewing and providing advice about the IPC’s governance, risk management and control frameworks, and its external accountability obligations.
+The objective of the Committee is to provide advice and independent assistance to the CEO by monitoring, reviewing and providing advice about the IPC’s governance processes, risk management and control frameworks, and its external accountability obligations.

-The CEO/Information Commissioner authorises the Committee, within the scope of its role and responsibilities, to:
+The CEO authorises the Committee, within the scope of its role and responsibilities, to:

 - obtain any information it needs from any employee and/or external party (subject to their legal obligation to protect information)